Observability

 You should NOT expose

-network (eg. you should create an ingress mapping orLB
+Grafanatopublicnetwork (eg. you should create an ingress mapping orLBservice). -

 Open a web browser and point to localhost:3000.
 You should see the